-Resident relocation will not be required as the scattered sites transfer of assistance units are currently vacant.
+Resident relocation will not be required as the scattered sites transfer of assistance units are currently vacant and the Faircloth to RAD units do not currently exist.
 Where applicable, resident relocation related to RAD conversions will be performed in accordance with the HUD RAD Notices.